Permix

 unknown

-If you cannot define entity types in the Permix instance, the types will be unknown by default, but you can still define them later in the setup method.
+If you cannot define entity types in the Permix instance, callback data is unknown by default, but you can still narrow it in the setup method.

 This approach is not recommended as it reduces type safety and IDE support.